Australia's Telstra says will cut 1,400 jobs in cost-cutting drive

-BRIEF-Beijing Kunlun Tech to boost capital of two units by $50 mln each

-* Says it plans to boost capital of two units by $50 million each

-SYDNEY, June 14 Australia's largest telecoms company, Telstra Corporation Ltd, will shed about 1,400 jobs as part of a cost cutting drive, a spokesman said on Wednesday.
+SYDNEY, June 14 (Reuters) - Australia's largest telecoms company, Telstra Corporation Ltd, will shed about 1,400 jobs as part of a cost cutting drive, a spokesman said on Wednesday.

 The move was first reported by The Australian newspaper.
 The spokesman said the company would issue a statement after announcing the changes to staff and declined to give further details.